|THE PINKEL FILE|

 A sign of growing respect for the work that Pinkel and his staff has done to build the program came along with that win over Oklahoma.
 That week, Mizzou was the focal point of the entire college football universe, as ESPN sent its wildly popular traveling show, “ESPN GameDay,” to the MU campus.
 A record crowd of an estimated 18,000 Tiger fans packed the picturesque Francis Quadrangle for the Saturday morning show, and made everyone associated with the school glow with pride.
 A national audience watched the GameDay program, and then the nation promptly watched the Tigers pull away in the fourth quarter against the Sooners to move to 7-0 on a season for only the third time in school history.

-Pinkel ranks third on Mizzou’s all-time coaching wins list with his 90-61 record.
-He is in a select group of MU coaches that includes College Football Hall of Famers Don Faurot and Dan Devine, as well as Warren Poweres, as the only coaches to have an MU record above .500 dating back to 1935.
+Pinkel is in a select group of MU coaches that includes College Football Hall of Famers Don Faurot and Dan Devine, as well as Warren Poweres, as the only coaches to have an MU record above .500 dating back to 1935.

-Pinkel has guided Mizzou to eight bowl games, surpassing the previous MU record of six he previously held along with Dan Devine.
+Pinkel has guided Mizzou to 10 bowl games, surpassing the previous MU record of six previously held by Dan Devine.
 With wins in the 2008 AT&T Cotton Bowl (38-7 over Arkansas) and in the 2008 Valero Alamo Bowl (30-23 over Northwestern), Pinkel became the first coach to lead the Tigers to bowl victories in consecutive seasons since Powers did the trick in 1981 and 1982.

-His success has led to an increased commitment to the Tiger Football program from the University, as Pinkel was awarded with a two-year contract extension in April of 2011 that will keep him on the Tiger sidelines through the 2017 season.

-With eight winning seasons, Pinkel has directed MU to eight of the 10 winning campaigns the school has had overall since the 1983 season.
+His success has led to an increased commitment to the Tiger Football program from the University, as Pinkel was awarded with a contract extension in March of 2014 that will keep him on the Tiger sidelines through the 2020 season.
+With 10 winning seasons, Pinkel has directed MU to 10 of the 12 winning campaigns the school has had overall since the 1983 season.

 With a school-record 12 wins in 2007 and 10 more in 2008, MU’s two-year win total of 22 was third-most in the nation during that stretch, trailing only USC (23) and Oklahoma (23).
-The back-to-back 10-win seasons marked the first such occurrence in Mizzou history, and Pinkel has now directed three of the four double-digit win seasons in school annals.
+The back-to-back 10-win seasons marked the first such occurrence in Mizzou history, and Pinkel has now directed five of the six double-digit win seasons in school annals.

 In 2007, Pinkel guided Mizzou to arguably the greatest season in school history.
 Among the myriad achievements that year included a school-record 12 wins, claiming MU’s first New Year’s Day bowl victory since 1966, winning the program’s first-ever Big 12 North Division crown, and earning a No. 1 Associated Press national ranking for the first time since 1960 and coming up one win shy of playing for the national championship.